mariatorrentedev/progressive-dance/README.md

 This library requires Node.js 16 LTS and newer LTS versions.

 1. Create a new Auth0 application [here](https://manage.auth0.com/#/applications).
 2. Follow the steps here using the [App Router](https://github.com/auth0/nextjs-auth0/tree/main?tab=readme-ov-file#app-router).
-If you want a deeper insight on the implementation, follow the tutorial [Here](https://developer.auth0.com/resources/guides/web-app/nextjs/basic-authentication).
+If you want a deeper insight on the implementation, follow the tutorial [here](https://developer.auth0.com/resources/guides/web-app/nextjs/basic-authentication).

 Awesome, we have our Basic Authentication done, let's integrate with our backend to save the users...

 #### convex [custom auth](https://docs.convex.dev/auth/advanced/custom-auth)

-4. Follow the steps [here](https://docs.convex.dev/auth/advanced/custom-auth) for the basic set up.
+3. Follow the steps [here](https://docs.convex.dev/auth/advanced/custom-auth) for the basic set up.
-5. Create a custom hook to provide the status of our Auth0rization with Convex.
+4. Create a custom hook to provide the status of our auth0entication with Convex.
 See `/hooks/next-auth0-provider` for an example.
+5. Use the newly created hook and pass it to the `ConvexProviderWithAuth` HOC.
+See `/app/ConvexProvider.tsx`.
-6. Create another custom hook to use the new authentication state, and the user the was passed to the HOC above.
+6. Create another custom hook to use the new authentication state and user passed to the HOC above.
 See `/hooks/user`.

-7. Test that you can save, and consume correctly a user.
+7. Test that you can save, and consume a user correctly.

 ## Deploy on Vercel